Develop effective methodology for clearing roamers

 Hunting roamers alone is a recipe for being killed without any benefit to your team.

-On the contrary, pushing roamer with your teammate supporting allows trading kills – your teammate is likely to get a kill even if you die.
-It is always better to get a 1:1 ratio than let roamer get away with a kill.
-And waste more attackers’ time while giving man count advantage to his team.
+On the contrary, pushing roamers with your teammate supporting allows trading kills – your teammate is likely to get a kill even if you die.
+It is always better to get a 1:1 ratio than let roamer get away with a kill, And waste more attackers’ time while giving man count advantage to his team.

 Roamer is unlikely to kill two attackers pushing him at the same time.
 However, bear in mind to avoid pushing from the same angle.
 Such positioning nullifies manpower advantage.